Coach Training & Certification Process

 Step Two: Background Screening Waiver, Protective Behaviors Training, and Concussion Training

-Once your application to coach has been received, reviewed and approved by the Sports Staff, you will receive an e-invite to register for a background screening.
+After you Coach Application form has been received and reviewed, you will receive an email an email to register for a background check.
 Special Olympics Utah recently selected Verified Volunteers, LLC to conduct background checks on its Class A volunteers.
 Verified Volunteers employs cutting edge technology to make registering for a background check more convenient and has a proven track record of conducting thorough checks and providing excellent customer service that will benefit everyone in the process.

 Once your background check has been approved, you will be asked to complete the Concussion Training and Protective Behaviors Training: